• Martin Thoma

 • Imaginary numbers

-• Read also
+• Read Also

 A friend wanted to know why I enjoy programming in Python so much more than programming in other languages.
-So I will describe some special features of Python which make it much easier to quickly implement algorithms.
+So I will describe some special features of Python that make it much easier to quickly implement algorithms.

 You can loop through every list-like datastructure like this: